 - Are there too many SERP features?

-This significantly reduces the value of the tool as you have to waste a lot of time on this.
+This significantly reduces the tool’s value as you have to waste a lot of time on this.

 Bonus- how to analyze your competition?

-I call this a bonus because you have to know your way around the tool to be able to get the info you need.
+I call this a bonus because you have to know your way around the tool to get the info you need.

 Your first step is to enter a keyword you want to rank for.